King Of Styles 2

 Over the past 5+ years, efforts from numerous people involved in the UK have created new, independent spaces to play - Chief Coffee, Arcade Club and others are expected to expand, making their mark on a reforming underground scene of players.

-It’s harder than ever to imagine something like King Of Styles ever happening again in many corners of the world, especially right now.
-Yet, with promising but small attempts at new score-based events like last year’s second DDRevival in Leeds and upcoming meet-ups, anything can happen.
+It is more difficult than ever to imagine a King Of Styles ever happening again in many corners of the world, especially right now.
+However, with promising but small attempts in Europe at new score-based events like March 2020’s second DDRevival in Arcade Club Leeds, anything could possibly happen again one day.

-Still, the 20 years later, Funland, continues to fascinate and shape people’s lives, including those who never got to experience it.
-Western arcade culture and players of the past 20 years will owe something to the legacy of Funland.
+Yet, 20 years on from its height, Funland continues to fascinate and shape people’s lives, including those who never got to experience it.
+Western arcade culture and players of the past 20 years all owe something, big or small, to the legacy of Funland.

 Further reading on the Trocadero and King Of Styles